idmarinas/tracy-twig-bar/README.md

 ## Usage ##

-Somewhere, when your application start and you initialize Twig engine
+Somewhere, when your application starts and you initialize Twig engine

 ```php
 use Idmarinas\TracyPanel\TwigBar;